Prairie du Chien teen found guilty of beating death of Iowa man

-DECORAH, Iowa – A jury today found a Prairie du Chien, Wis., teen guilty of voluntary manslaughter.
+DECORAH, Iowa — A jury on Monday found a Prairie du Chien, Wis., teen guilty of voluntary manslaughter.

 The verdict against Dalton J. Adam, 19, was entered by the jurors in Chickasaw County, which is where the trial was relocated over concerns due to pretrial publicity.